UnicoLab/keras-model-registry/docs/models_implementation_guide.md

-[38;5;243m   1[0m [38;5;249m# 🤖 Model Implementation Guide for Keras Model Registry (KMR)[0m
+[38;5;243m   1[0m [38;5;249m# 🤖 Model Implementation Guide for KerasFactory[0m
 [38;5;243m   2[0m
-[38;5;243m   3[0m [38;5;249mThis guide outlines the complete process and best practices for implementing new models in the Keras Model Registry project.
-Follow the checklists to ensure your implementation meets all KMR standards.[0m
+[38;5;243m   3[0m [38;5;249mThis guide outlines the complete process and best practices for implementing new models in the KerasFactory project.
+Follow the checklists to ensure your implementation meets all KerasFactory standards.[0m
 [38;5;243m   4[0m
 [38;5;243m   5[0m [38;5;249m## 📋 Model Implementation Checklist[0m
 [38;5;243m   6[0m